-"Number of Students Who Began Program" is the number of students who began the program who are scheduled to complete the program within the reporting calendar year.
+- "Number of Students Who Began the Program" means the number of students who began a program who were scheduled to complete the program within 100% of the published program length within the reporting calendar year and excludes all students who cancelled during the cancellation period.

-"Students available for graduation" is the number of students who began program minus the number of "Students unavailable for graduation," which means those students who have died, been incarcerated, or called to active military duty.
+- "Students Available for Graduation" is the number of students who began the program minus the number of students who have died, been incarcerated, or been called to active military duty.

-"Graduates" is the number of students who completed the program within 100% of the published program length.
+- "Number of On-time Graduates" is the number of students who completed the program within 100% of the published program length within the reporting calendar year.

-"Completion Rate" is the number of Graduates divided by the Number of Students Available for Graduation.
+- "On-time Completion Rate" is the number of on-time graduates divided by the number of students available for graduation.

-"150% Graduates" is the number of students who completed the program within 101-150% of the published program length.
+- "150% Graduates" is the number of students who completed the program within 150% of the program length (includes on-time graduates).

-"150% Completion Rate" is the number of students who completed the program in the reported calendar year within 101-150% of the published program length divided by the Number of Students Available for Graduation in the published program length period.
+- "150% Completion Rate" is the number of students who completed the program in the reported calendar year within 150% of the published program length, including on-time graduates, divided by the number of students available for graduation.